openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 # Acknowledgements {#Acknowledgements}

-We would like to thank Ronald König, Daniel Fett, Fabian Hauck, and Alen Horvat for their valuable feedback and contributions that helped to evolve this specification.
+We would like to thank Ronald Koenig, Daniel Fett, Fabian Hauck, and Alen Horvat for their valuable feedback and contributions that helped to evolve this specification.

 # Notices